ICHEC-learn/python-hpc/_episodes/03-numba.md

 - Modes: Numba has two modes; `nopython`, `forcobj`.
 Numba will infer the argument types at call time, and generate optimized code based on this information.
 If there is python object, the object mode will be used by default.

-- `nogil=True`: Releases the global interperter lock inside the compiled function.
+- `nogil=True`: Releases the global interpreter lock inside the compiled function.
 This is one of the main reasons python is considered as slow.
 However this only applies in `nopython` mode at present.

 - `cache=True`: Enables a file-based cache to shorten compilation times when the function was already compiled in a previous invocation.
-It cannot be used in conjuction with `parallel=True`.
+It cannot be used in conjunction with `parallel=True`.

 - `parallel=True`: Enables the automatic parallelization of a number of common Numpy constructs.